rescript-association/genType/README.md

 # Requirements

+> **Note:** This is the branch for versions of genType compatible with bucklescript versions 5.x.y.

 `bs-platform` 5.2.0 or higher: use `genType` 2.40.0 or higher.

 `bs-platform` 5.0.x and 5.1.x: use `genType` 2.17.0 or higher.